Protect Democracy: "Rethinking Our Democracy" series

 Collaborating with the University of Chicago's Center for Effective Government, Protect Democracy experts have hosted two “Rethinking Our Democracy” series in The Washington Post, proposing institutional reforms to strengthen American democracy.

 Proportional representation

 Protect Democracy has also advocated for reforming the U.S. system of government toward proportional representation.
 In 2022, the group organized a coalition of more than 200 pro-democracy scholars to advocate for abolishing single-member districts.
+In 2026, Protect Democracy organized an additional letter signed by more than 500 scholars, advocating for proportional representation as a solution to gerrymandering.

 Restoring fusion voting

 In 2024, Protect Democracy represented a group of Kansas voters who argued their third party was illegally kept off the state's general election ballot.
-The effort is part of a broader push in states like Kansas to legalize so-called fusion voting, which allows more than one party to nominate the same political candidate.
+The effort is part of a broader push in states such as Kansas to legalize so-called fusion voting, which allows more than one party to nominate the same political candidate.

 Software

 VoteShield

 Protect Democracy developed the software VoteShield, which uses publicly available data to track changes to voter rolls, identifying potentially suspicious irregularities.